-Figure 1: Percentages of P-Adv-Det order for approximative adverbs to follow prepositions may thus very well represent an early stage in grammatical change.
+adverbs.
+Our observation that focus particles in Dutch prefer to precede rather than to follow prepositions may thus very well represent an early stage in grammatical change.
 If this change will eventually affect adverbs across-the-board, we expect the dispreference for focus particles in PP-internal position to become weaker over time.
 As a result, we expect Dutch to become more similar to English.
 At the moment, these conclusions must be viewed as speculative, given that a full-scale diachronic investigation of Dutch focus particles has not been conducted yet.
-If the change noted above in connection with approximative adverbs is really connected with changes involving focus particles, we must view the change in question as being lexically diffuse, involving differences in onset and perhaps also speed of change between focus and approximative adverbs.
+If the change noted above in connection with approximative adverbs is really related to changes involving focus particles, we must view the change in question as being lexically diffuse, involving differences in onset and perhaps also speed of change between focus and approximative adverbs.
 Clearly, further study is needed to clarify these possibilities.